Progressus-io/postnl-for-woocommerce/README.md

 * License: GPLv2 or later
 * License URI: https://www.gnu.org/licenses/gpl-2.0.html

-The official PostNL for WooCommerce plugin allows you to automate your e-commerce order process.
+The official PostNL plugin allows you to automate your e-commerce order process.
 Covering shipping services from PostNL Netherlands and Belgium.

 ## Description